 You may want to transfer your design to your background fabric in advance.
-This is especially helpful for positioning when using a lot of small appliqué pieces or when the pieces are odd shapes, such as the oyster shell on The Kingdom of the Pearl.
+This is especially helpful for positioning when using a lot of small appliqué pieces or when the pieces are odd shapes.

 Once you’ve finalised your design:

-- Mount the background fabric in a hoop or frame, using a backing fabric if required.
+Transfer the design to your background fabric and mount it in a hoop or frame, using a lining fabric if required.

-- Carefully cut out the shape, and peel off the paper.
+Carefully cut out the shape, and remove the paper.

-- Using pins or spray glue, stick the felt shape to the fabric to be appliquéd; remember to stick the right side of the felt to the wrong side of the fabric.
+Using pins or spray glue, attach the felt shape to the fabric to be appliquéd; remember to stick the right side of the felt to the wrong side of the fabric.

-- Catch down the shape with small stitches all round, and remove the tacking stitches.
+Catch down the shape with small stitches all round.

 Padded appliqué hints